Longevity 101: Tips for Living a Longer, Healthier Life

 Sometimes we are unable to reach our full potential on our own.
 You may seek supplements and/or prescription treatments and/or anti-aging tools to help achieve goals that you’d be unable to achieve naturally, or to add layers of protection to an already solid lifestyle plan.

-Longevity and health benefits can be seen in scientific support for various supplements and prescription treatments, such as NAD+, Curcumin, EGCG, Melatonin, Vitamin D, Rapamycin, LDN and Metformin.
+Longevity and health benefits can be seen in scientific support for various supplements and prescription treatments, such as NAD+, Curcumin, EGCG, Melatonin, Vitamin D, Rapamycin, LDN, GLP-1 medications and Metformin.
 Various anti-aging tools and bio-energy technologies, in particular Photobiomodulation therapy, are now also available to speed and enhance many healing cellular processes.
 If you’re considering these options, or any others, be sure to explore all available information and consult with a trained Integrative Medicine anti-aging specialist before beginning any new treatment.

 The Bottom Line